Tufin/oasdiff/README.md

 ### Output Formats
 The default output format, YAML, provides a full view of all diff details.
 Note that no output in YAML format signifies that the diff is empty, or, in other words, there are no changes.
-Other formats: text, markdown and HTML, are designed to be more user-friendly by providing only the most important parts of the diff, in a simplified format.
+Other formats: text, markdown, and HTML, are designed to be more user-friendly by providing only the most important parts of the diff, in a simplified format.
 If you wish to include additional details in non-YAML formats, please open an issue.

 ### Paths vs. Endpoints